isomerpages/ogp-brownbag/index.md

 description: An Isomer site of the Singapore Government
 image: /images/ogp_logo.png
 permalink: /
 notification: "Hello!
-My name's Kenneth and this is a demo of the Open Government Products suite.
+My name's Kenny and this is a demo of the Open Government Products suite.
 You may access this website with this link: https://go.gov.sg/icandoit"
 sections:
   - hero: